ewald-florian/Level-3-Backtest-Engine-RL/README.md

 BaseReward, BaseActionSpace which can be subclassed for the development of custom RL-agents.
 The transition package can be used for the implementation of the MDP.

+To run a backtest, the path to the database must be provided in episode.py.